apursley2012/CS465-full-stack-dev-I/README.md

 This guide provides instructions specifically for setting up and preparing to use Visual Studio Code (VS Code) to run the repo locally.

+Before attempting to set up the project, ensure the following tools are installed on your system:

 ## Web Browser

 A modern browser like Chrome, Firefox, Edge, or Safari to view the site.